k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 ##### 	Data Generation Flow Logic

-​	The data generation flows are created with the following logic:
+​	Data generation flows are created with the following logic:

 - IDs:
   - The data generation flow sends the parent IDs to the child's population flow, based on the parent-child LU schema definition.